Are You Sleeping Too Little…Or Too Much?

 Your brain doesn’t just struggle to focus on your work and other regular activities.
 It can even have trouble keeping track of where your body is located in space.
 That means you’re more likely to trip, knock things over, or drop something you’re holding.

 The less you sleep, the more your body produces ghrelin (the hunger hormone) and the less it produces leptin (the satiety hormone).
 You’re also more likely to crave sweets and carbs.
 Therefore, an earlier bedtime may naturally improve your diet.

 The average person takes 5 to 15 minutes to drift off into dreamland, while someone with insomnia will lie awake for 30 minutes or more.
 If you are conking out within 5 minutes of your head hitting the pillow, then you may need more sleep.

 Are you noticing some of these unwanted symptoms but convinced that you’re getting plenty of rest?
 It’s possible that you have the opposite problem: oversleeping.

 It turns out that getting more than nine hours of sleep a night can cause a lot of the same issues as getting less than seven.
 Check out our new infographic to find out if your symptoms align with getting too much shut-eye.

 Ultimately, you can’t diagnose your sleep issues based on an article like this.
 You have to talk to your doctor.
-Fortunately, at Signature Medicine, our concierge doctor near Richboro, PA, treats you like a person, not just a patient.
+Fortunately, at Signature Medicine, we treat you like a person, not just a patient.
 Dr. Sitapara will work closely with you, learn about your unique needs, and help you to develop a better wellness plan.